serenagrl/ansible-kubernetes/README.md

   switch: LAN
 ```

-Specify the two folders which you have created earlier:
+Specify the two folders that was created earlier:
 ```yaml
 vm:
   # The location where the seed isos will be placed